-Sweet Lucy just can’t seem to catch a break.
-When she first arrived it was obvious she had not been well cared for during her 1 1/2 years on this planet, but she went into foster and did just great.
-She was quickly adopted, but returned, adopted again, and returned because the family had a medical emergency and did not have the time to devote to her.
-They readily admitted that the timing was not right, and they should not have adopted a dog, but in the meantime, dear Lucy is caught in the middle.
-Everyone who knows her and has spent time with her (including adopters) say she is just a dear girl.
-We believe all this transition is creating a little anxiety for Lucy, and she needs to understand that she’s truly safe and wanted.
-Lucy keeps searching to find a family to finally give her a chance to settle in and know that they have made a lifetime commitment.
+It’s time for precious Lucy to catch a break.
+When she first arrived it was obvious she had not been well cared for during her 1 1/2 years on this planet.
+Everyone who knows her and has spent time with her says she is just an affectionate sweet girl.
+She’s been subjected to too many transitions and now it’s Lucy’s turn to understand that she’s truly safe and wanted.
+Lucy is searching to find a family to give her a chance to settle in and know that they have made a lifetime commitment, and will provide her the love and security she deserves.

-Lexis, a two year old chocolate female, arrived a few weeks ago, but she needed some special care, so we have waited to post her, but she is now ready to be adopted and find her family.
-We discovered a fibrolipoma on her leg, which fortunately was benign, so she is as good as new, with a strong percentage in her favor that it will not return.
+Lexis, a two year old chocolate female,arrived a few weeks ago.
+This poor girl had been neglected, so we wanted to help her feel better before we posted her.
+She has come a long way in a very short time and she is definitely ready to be adopted and find her family.
+She is feeling great and doing beautifully in her foster home.
+Lexis gets along well with the other dogs and adapts easily to change.
 She is rather small for a lab for those who would prefer a more delicate lady.
 She happily roles on her back for belly rubs and loves to share her affection.
-When the vets met her, they commented that she’s a “great” girl and we tend to agree.
-We don’t know very much about her history, but she came to us with some minor dermatitis presumably from flea bites, so we assume she wasn’t given the proper care or dare we say or love she deserves?
-Now that we have treated everything and she is a very happy, healthy girl, we are hoping she doesn’t have to wait very long to find her family.
+When the vets met her, they commented that she’s a “great” girl, and we tend to agree.
+We don’t know very much about her history, but she came to us with some minor dermatitis presumably from flea bites, so we assume not only did she not receive proper medical care or nutrition, but dare we say the love she deserves?
+Now that we have treated everything, and she is a very happy, healthy girl, we are hoping she doesn’t have to wait very long to find her family.

 When we arrived at the shelter to meet 4 year old Higby, we learned he was a true favorite.
 Once we spent some time with him, we certainly knew why.
 He has such an easy going sweet demeanor.
 He is just a very agreeable guy and although affectionate, he doesn’t seem to be overly demanding.
 He rode beautifully in the car and along with us, never looked back.
 We think he knew his time for a better life has finally arrived.
 We look forward to helping him look toward a better future.